ShreyAgarwal71/CS180SocialMedia/LeWallApp/README.md

 - **Java**: JDK 23
 - **Maven**: For dependency management and building
+- Run `mvn clean install` before in the root directory before attempting to run the client application

 ---

 ## Usage

 > Note: Must have JDK 23 installed.
+> cd into LeWallApp/ before running this command

 - mvn clean compile javafx:run